 - Preparing for a hot bath in the family bath house (a highly unusual amenity) Jerin reflects on how the said house was just one of the several ways his grandmothers turned themselves inside-out to please their captured husband.
 Basically what Alannon wanted he got - he seems to have been happy with his low-class soldier wives.

-- When Jerin is in the process of going catatonic with worry that the princesses will reject him after being kidnapped Cira reassures him that even if everyone else abandons him she will stay by his side, regardless of whether he is seen as unclean or not.
+- When Jerin is in the process of going catatonic with worry that the princesses will reject him after being kidnapped and he'll end up in a crib.
+Cira assures him that she is in fact a wealthy noblewoman and she will buy him from his sisters if the princesses don't want him, regardless of whether he is seen as unclean or not.
 Considering their society's views on male purity and the true nature of her identity this is a really big deal.
+Also the idea of a one man, one woman marriage is bizarre enough to make Jerin laugh helping him to calm down.

 - A more personal one for Cira/ Princess Halley comes after she and Jerin come up with their plan to escape with him dressed up as a whore on the morning porter.
 In the process of getting him ready, Jerin asks how Cira knows what she does about whores and she explains to him she once had a lover who was the daughter of one.
 Said lover left her after she got a scar on her face.
 While she is obviously upset by the scar, Jerin says it becomes her like an exotic piece of jewelry.
 Enraged she pulls her shirt off and shows him her back, which is described as a mass of puckered skin and silvery scars, calling herself repulsive.
 Jerin, who at this point has no idea who she is and is under no pressure to lie, just rubs her skin and tells her she's not.
 She actually does mount him in place from how moved she is, stopped only by two layers of clothes and his desperate cries about being faithful to his wives.
 Of course she is one of his wives, he just doesn't know that yet.